acadarsotp/tracker/README.md

 To get started, follow these steps:
 1. Clone this repository to your local machine.
 2. Create a MySQL database and import the satellite.sql file included in the repository.
-3. Modify the config.ini file to include your database credentials.
+3. Modify the updatedb.py file to include your database credentials.
 4. Install the required Python packages by running pip install -r requirements.txt.
 5. Run the main.py file to start tracking satellites.
 ## Features